-The vast majority of attacks on METROBANK originated geographically from the following Top 10 countries: United States, Panama, China, Netherlands, Venezuela, Germany, Argentina, France, Taiwan and Republic of Korea listed in order of frequency.
+The vast majority of attacks on METROBANK originated geographically from the following Top 10 countries: United States, Panama, China, Netherlands, Germany, Republic of Korea, Taiwan, Colombia, Brazil and Hong Kong listed in order of frequency.
 The attacks that we observed are happening to companies all around the world.
 Some results do not include location information that allows map plotting.